 "Put simply, social workers have always known that adverse life experiences affect people's life chances.

 "This is precisely what the epigenetics evidence substantiates."

-Producer/Author Fairfax Media Publications Pty Limited Persons Fredrik Velander, Wouter Kalle, Ruth Bailey, Morgan Luck, John Breckenridge
+Producer/Author Fairfax Media Publications Pty Limited Persons Fredrik Velander, Wouter Kalle, Isobel Bailey, Morgan Luck, John Breckenridge